The following is a reading from the Episcopal Lectionary for the Second Sunday after the Epiphany.

 The use of “huios” is to be understood more as an “attendant” of John, which makes a disciple be the “attendant” of a leader or teacher.
 This means Jesus identified Simon as one who was devoted to John the Baptist, as was Andrew and a second disciple (probably Phillip).
 This becomes the model for all subsequent Christian churches, where a rabbi is replaced with a father-figure priest, with all underlings referred to as “my son.”
 It becomes a statement of a Father-son, Teacher-student relationship, more than the physical lineage of Simon to the father who sired him.

 Let me add one point that I see as the most mistaken part of this reading, which comes from John the Baptist saying, “Here is the Lamb of God who takes away the sin of the world!”
-So many people wrongly believe that because Jesus was born and was holy his mere presence in the world washing all believers of their sins.
+So many people wrongly believe that because Jesus was born and because Jesus was holy his mere presence in the world meant the washing of all believers of their sins.
 This is wrong and not what John said.

 John pointed out “Here is the Sacrificial Lamb,” which is a model for all who wish to be disciples that will likewise be replicas of Jesus, having the Holy Spirit lite upon theme and remain.
-When John then said it is “God who takes away the sins of the world,” this tells how one (like Jesus) turns away from being an ego-driven sinner in a world that is pure sin waiting to happen (any volunteers?) and makes the sacrifice to serve God, just as an innocent Lamb allows its blood to be spilled for the benefit of others.
+When John then said it is “God who takes away the sins of the world,” this tells how one (like Jesus) turns away from being an ego-driven sinner, in a world that is pure sin waiting to happen (any volunteers?).
+It says that Jesus made the sacrifice to serve God, just as an innocent Lamb allows its blood to be spilled for the benefit of others.
 It is the presence of God in such Lambs that washes away sins in a real way.
+The Blood of Christ must be painted upon each doorway to each faithful human’s soul, so that the Sacrificial Lamb’s act will make the angel of [mortal] death pass over and spare that firstborn, Son of God.
 That is the baptism of the Holy Spirit, which comes from God and IS God living within one of His servants … like Jesus and all his Apostles and Saints.
 The statement then says: “You (and only You) are responsible for washing Your worldly sins away, which is possible through the sacrifice of your self-ego, a devotion to God, and a dedication to innocence and purity.

 Having a bobble-head Jesus on the dashboard of your car does nothing towards forgiving your sins.